Atlassian Jira Software

 Issue IDs or Keys and Transition Name are required parameters to run this command.

-Run the List Transitions command to obtain Transition Name.
-Transition Name can be found in the returned raw data at the path $.transitions[*].name.
+Run the List Transitions command to obtain the Transition Name.
+Transition Names can be found in the raw data at $.transitions[*].name.

 Input